 Nine of the hours are three prescribed Bible Survey courses of three credit hours each.
 Nine are prescribed Doctrine Survey courses of three credit hours each.
-The remaining eighteen are elective hours, which can be chosen by the student in areas of his interest and need in consultation with the Registrar.
+One hour is a prescribed course on Procedures of Theological Research.
+The remaining seventeen are elective hours, which can be chosen by the student in areas of his interest and need in consultation with the Registrar.
 The M.A.B.S. program is a nonmajor program, thus giving students flexibility in choosing elective hours that meet their objectives.
 Some elective courses open to Th.M. and S.T.M. students are also open to M.A.B.S. students.
 Other elective courses are designed exclusively for M.A.B.S. students.
 Details are given in each year's Summer School catalog.
-Descriptions of prescribed and elective M.A.B.S. courses are given in the following major section of this catalog, entitled Course Descriptions.
+Descriptions of prescribed and elective M.A.B.S. courses are included in the following major section of this catalog, entitled Course Descriptions.